Snowflake-Labs/snowpark-python-demos/Advertising-Spend-ROI-Prediction/README.md

-# Snowpark For Python And Streamlit -- Advertising Spend and ROI Prediction
+# Snowpark For Python & Streamlit: Advertising Spend and ROI Prediction

 This is the same demo that was presented during the [Snowflake Summit Opening Keynote](https://events.snowflake.com/summit/agenda/session/849836).